 #1 – Highlight What Makes Your Product Better

 On Amazon, customers have many choices when looking at products.
 A simple and free way to help your products stand out is to promote your differential features in the copy, images, and A+ Content.
-Differentiators are features that make your product different from your competition, such as location of production, quality of materials, performance, additional features, aesthetics, or warranties.
+Differentiators are features that make your product different from your competition, such as location of production, quality of materials, performance, additional features or capabilities, aesthetics, or warranties.
 These factors can help convince customers that your product is worth paying a little more.

 #2 – Use Amazon Live